-From Figure~\ref{fig:difference}, instruction tuning does not significantly alter the internal linguistic representations of the models.
-The performance differences for both form and meaning remain close to zero throughout all layers, suggesting that the overall linguistic encoding remains stable despite the tuning.
+\paragraph{Instruction tuning has minimal impact on the internal linguistic representations.} As Figure~\ref{fig:4_level_3} shows, performance differences for form and meaning remain near zero across all layers, indicating that instruction tuning minimally impacts internal linguistic representations, consistent with our psycholinguistic vs. neurolinguistic analysis.